 The two QualChoice companies offer two different types of insurance plans: QualChoice Life and Health Insurance will offer “point of service” (POS) plans and, new next year, QCH Health Plan will offer “preferred provider organization” (PPO) plans (the two types of plans require different licenses, which have to be held by separate entities).

-In addition to serving Arkansans shopping for individual health insurance, the Marketplace is also where plans are purchased for the private option, the state's unique plan using Medicaid funds to purchase private health insurance for low-income Arkansans.
+In addition to serving Arkansans shopping for individual health insurance, the Marketplace is also where plans are purchased for the private option, the state’s unique plan using Medicaid funds to purchase private health insurance for low-income Arkansans.
 Carrier competition is frequently cited by private option proponents as key to keeping costs down.
-The fact that all of the carriers are selling statewide next year is good news, but whether there are enough carriers to establish meaningful competition (and put a dent in the market share domination of Blue Cross) remains an open question
+The fact that all of the carriers are selling statewide next year is good news, but whether there are enough carriers to establish meaningful competition (and put a dent in the market share domination of Blue Cross) remains an open question.
+Meanwhile, the private option will likely provide close to 200,000 customers next year.
+If the legislature decides to defund the policy next year, that could push carriers out (or scare off possible new entrants in the future years).

 Press release from the Insurance Department after the jump: